clementlefevre/udacity_ML/capstone_project/report/capstone_report.md

 - _Have you thoroughly discussed how you will attempt to solve the problem?_
 - _Is an anticipated solution clearly defined?
 Will the reader understand what results you are looking for?_

-Using those data, we can determine which features characterize the best occupancy rate.
-With those selected features, we will then build different classification models and select the best to predict this ratio.
+Using those data, we can determine which features characterize the best professional hosts.
+With those selected features, we will then build different classification models and select the best to identify the professionals.

 Our aim is to predict whether an appartment will have an occupacy ratio higher or equals to the average ratio of Berlin's hotel (77% in 2015/2016) for the next 30 days.